WARNING: The following post may contain TMI (too much information) for the average Joe or Jane.

 I didn’t want to believe either one of them!
 I was so pissed.
 So I decided to google it myself.
 What I found was not much about the whole Nutritional Yeast business, but stuff about vinegar and yeast infections.
 Oh no!

 “Yeast infections are caused by the overgrowth of a fungus called Candida.
 Candida lives in small amounts inside everyone’s body.
 In small amounts it is beneficial to the body and certainly not dangerous . . .
 Certain foods can create an environment within the body that encourages the yeast to grow . . .
+If it grows out of control, it could lead to a situation where you develop a fungal infection on your toenail which you may need to seek Laser Toenail Fungus Treatment to remedy – living with the fungus can be hugely unpleasant so it’s certainly something you’ll want to resolve ASAP.
 The pH level of the body also affects the growth of Candida yeast.
 The pH level, which stands for ‘potential hydrogen’ is a measurement of the amount of acid in the body.
 The scales runs from 0 (high acid) to 14 (low acid).
 The pH level of human blood should be between 7.35 and 7.45.
 Pure water has a pH of 7 which is considered to be neutral.
 Even a small change in the pH level can have a significant effect on our health.

 The higher the acid level the easier it is for yeast to grow.
 Anyone who suffers from yeast infections should everything possible to maintain their body’s pH level at the lowest healthy point possible . . .
 White vinegar is extremely acidic with a typical pH level between 2.4 and 3.4.
 This extremely high acid level makes an idea environment for Candida yeast to grow out of control.
 White vinegar should be eliminated from the diet of anyone who has a yeast infection or is prone to getting them.
 Most other types of vinegar including balsamic, red wine, and rice vinegar are also highly acidic.